Your story is ready. You’re still deciding if you are.

 You’ve journaled it.
 Rehearsed it in the shower.
 Started a Google Doc and stopped after three paragraphs.
 You know the story matters.
-You’ve been told it matters.
-But every time you try to write it, you get pulled into the questions underneath it: What do I say?
+But every time you get close, the questions pull you back: What do I actually say?
 How honest can I be?
-Who gets hurt if I tell the truth?
-It’s not that you don’t have the story.
-It’s that no one has shown you how to tell it safely.
+What happens to the people in it?
+You’re not stuck because the story isn’t ready.
+You’re stuck because you haven’t had a structured, honest conversation about what telling it would actually require.

 You’ve softened captions before posting them.
 Deleted paragraphs that felt too honest.
 Recorded voice notes at midnight and never listened to them again.
 You’ve researched “how to write a book” and closed every tab feeling more pressure, not more clarity.